Hilsea has been home to three different pubs named the Coach and Horses.

 Ensign Alexander Jackson Clark of the 55th Regiment dies from apoplexy after participating in a hunt near Hilsea.
 Witnesses see him resting during the hunt, and later a surgeon finds him in a deteriorating condition at the Coach and Horses.
 Despite medical efforts, Clark passes away in the evening.
 An inquest concludes that his death, at the young age of 23, was unexpected due to his prior good health.

-• 1863-10 An Ungrateful Lodger
+Oct 1863: An Ungrateful Lodger

 George Reed, a labourer, is charged with stealing a shawl and money from his landlord, Robert Wilson, after lodging with him in Buckland.
 Reed is apprehended while trying to sell the stolen shawl to a woman who suspects it was stolen.
 When arrested, Reed is found wearing Wilson’s boots.
 He is committed for trial on a charge of housebreaking at the Quarter Sessions.

-• 1863-12 Mysterious Death After Fall from Waggon
+Dec 1863: Mysterious Death After Fall from Waggon

 In December 1863, William Balchin, a 21-year-old carter, dies under suspicious circumstances after falling from a waggon.
 He is found injured on the road near Cosham, with cuts and bruises, and is taken to hospital before dying at his brother’s home over a week later.
 Two men who were riding in the waggon with him claim Balchin fell, and they went to get help.
 A post-mortem reveals a fatal skull fracture, likely from the fall.
 The jury concludes that Balchin died from brain inflammation caused by the fall, but cannot determine whether it was an accident or something more suspicious.
+Lucy Neat, of the Coach and Horses, is one of the witnesses called.

-• 1864-03 Stamped on the Iron Part With His Initials
+Mar 1864: Stamped on the Iron Part With His Initials

 In March, Thomas Martin, a 42-year-old labourer, is charged with stealing two pickaxes from Edward Custance, a subcontractor at the Government Works in Hilsea.
 Custance reports losing over 80 pickaxes in the previous six weeks, and after receiving information, authorities find Martin at the Coach and Horses pub selling two stolen picks.
 The picks, stamped with Custance’s initials, are identified as his property.
 During Martin’s trial, it is revealed he had a history of theft, including a prior felony for stealing fowls.
 Martin is found guilty and sentenced to one year of hard labor.

-• 1866-05 Tenders Invited for War Department Property
+May 1866: Tenders Invited for War Department Property

 In May, the Royal Engineer Office in Portsmouth invites tenders for renting the War Department property, “The Coach and Horses” at Hilsea, located on the London Road three miles from Portsmouth.
-The property includes stabling, a skittle-ground, a large garden, and necessary outbuildings.
+The property includes stabling, a skittle-ground, a large garden, and all necessary outbuildings.

-• 1866-09 The Daring Cash-Box Robbery at Portsmouth
+Sept 1866: The Daring Cash-Box Robbery at Portsmouth

 A man on a world-class bender drops in at the Coach and Horses.